AnantShankhdhar/Flipkart_Category_Prediction/README.md

 3)open the colab notebook in colab and mount your google drive

-4) Run the notebook.Do not run the training cell if you wish to use the trained model directly.Otherwise run all the cells
+4)Run the notebook.Do not run the training cell if you wish to use the trained model directly.Otherwise run all the cells